I. Mission and Objectives

 like Kaqchikel Maya, Quichua, Haitian Creole, and Portuguese; e) supports and advises the

-academic programs in Latin American Studies; f) promotes interdisciplinary studies, seminars,
+academic programs in Latin American and Caribbean Studies; f) promotes interdisciplinary studies, seminars,

 research and other activities related to Latin America; g) acts as a liaison with Study Abroad and